Malaysia Fast Facts

 August 1965 - Singapore breaks away from the Malaysian federation.

-July 1981 - Mahathir bin Mohamad becomes Malaysia's fourth prime minister, minister of home affairs and minister of justice.
+July 1981 - Mahathir becomes Malaysia's fourth prime minister, minister of home affairs and minister of justice.

-2009 - Prime Minister Najib Razak takes office; he is the son and nephew of former prime ministers.
+2009 - Prime Minister Najib Razak takes office.
+He is the son and nephew of former prime ministers.

 July 18, 2011 - After a meeting between Prime Minister Najib and Pope Benedict XVI, Malaysia becomes the 179th country to establish official diplomatic ties with the Vatican.